Hayes, Hillingdon: Industry

 The first factory to produce the iconic Marshall amplifier opened in June 1964 in Silverdale Road, Hayes.
 Guitar-amplification pioneer Jim Marshall employed fifteen people to build amplifiers and cabinets in a 5,000-square-foot space.

+Hayes has been home to businesses in various industries over the years.
+Among others: UK caravan manufacturer Car Cruiser built caravans in North Hyde Road for a short time in the early 1930s.
+From the early 1970s to 2003, McAlpine Helicopters Limited (Operational Support Services Limited) – later renamed McAlpine Aviation Services Limited – operated from two purpose-built helicopter hangars in Swallowfield Way, Hayes.
 Damont Audio was a vinyl pressing plant based in Hayes from the 1970s to 2005.
 "DAMONT" or "Damont Audio Ltd" is typically inscribed in the run-out groove of vinyl produced at the plant.